Hussein M'Barki

 M'Barki started his career in rugby union, and began representing Morocco in 1975 at the age of 19.
 He later moved to France, where he played for Narbonne and Cahors.

 In September 1981, he appeared twice as a trialist for rugby league club Fulham.
 He completed his move to Fulham in November 1981 after securing a work permit.

-M'Barki left the club in 1984, and went on to play for Warrington, Oldham (Heritage No. 902) and Hull F.C. before returning to Fulham in 1988, remaining with the club until his retirement in 1992.
+M'Barki left the club in 1984, and went on to play for Warrington, Oldham and Hull FC before returning to Fulham in 1988, remaining with the club until his retirement in 1992.
 During his two spells with Fulham, he made a combined total of 163 appearances, scoring 74 tries.
 After ending his playing career, he worked as a development officer, helping to promote rugby league in his home country.

 In 2014, M'Barki was inducted into London Broncos' Hall of Fame.